-As new evidence become available it is inevitable that Guideline recommendations will fall behind current evidence based clinical practice.
+As new evidence become available it is inevitable that guideline recommendations will fall behind current evidence based clinical practice.
 It is essential that clinical guidelines are reviewed and updated with new evidence as it becomes available.

-In order to request a review of this Guideline one of the following criteria must be met:
+In order to request a review of this guideline one of the following criteria must be met:

 - a.
-3 years since the Guideline was published - b.
+3 years since the guideline was published - b.
 3 years since last review was conducted - c.
 Update required as a result of new evidence

-Correspondence requesting a review of the Guideline should be submitted to the National Women and Infants Health Programme.
+Correspondence requesting a review of the guideline should be submitted to the National Women and Infants Health Programme.
 Any such requests should be dealt with in a timely manner.

-13 Health Service Executive (2016).
-National Framework for developing Policies, Procedures, Protocols and Guidelines (PPPGs).
-Available from: https://www.hse.ie/eng/about/who/qid/ nationalframeworkdevelopingpolicies/
+Health Service Executive (2023).
+How to develop HSE National Policies, Procedures, Protocols and Guidelines (PPPGs).